 This example showed you

-Apple iOS device receives video data through UDP and display on screen.
+Android device receives video data through UDP and display on screen.

 Model video processing algorithms: image inversion, edge detection and brightness control.